AnshMittal1811/CUDAX365/README.md

 Day 334: Try Apache TVM: use it to compile a simple model (e.g., ResNet-18 or a single layer) for CUDA; run the model and compare inference speed to PyTorch's native run

 Day 335: Compare multi-framework performance: take a small model and benchmark it under PyTorch (eager and torch.compile), TensorRT, and TVM; summarize latency and throughput for each

+Day 336: Determine the break-even point for GPU vs. CPU: run a simple operation (like a small matrix multiply or sum) with varying sizes on GPU and CPU to find when GPU becomes faster despite launch overhead